tbd-ai/tbd-suite/SpeechRecognition-DeepSpeech2/pytorch/inference/README.md

 ## Advanced Instructions

-For the advance user we have provided details that underlies the steps taken by the setup.sh script.
+For the advanced user we have provided details that underlies the steps taken by the setup.sh script.
 Machine requirements: Ubuntu 16.04, 15 GB disk, roughly:

 - 1 GB for dataset